dagartga/Salifort_Motors_Employee_Retention_Project/README.md

 - **Recommenation:** These employees are valuable to the company.
 They have been at the company a long time and likely have a lot of knowledge of company practices.
 Without a promotion, they are likely to leave.
 They are not overworked so their workload should not be redistributed.
 By offering a promotion, their likelihood of leaving will be reduced.

-#### Model Use Case:

-**This model can predict employees that are likely to leave.
-Then the employee can be grouped into these three categories and managers can propose better changes that will positively impact the employee.**

 ## Exploratory Data Analysis: